asciidoctor/atom-language-asciidoc/.github/PULL_REQUEST_TEMPLATE.md

 - Run *all* tests.
 - Add an explanation.
 - Add screenshot(s).
-- Add AsciiDoctor syntax example (related to scrennshots).
+- Add AsciiDoc syntax example (related to scrennshots).

-*Remove the previous 'Preamble' section upon you have read it.*
+*Remove the previous 'Preamble' section once you have read it.*

 ## Description